appcove/FileStruct/README.md

 ### `hash in client`
 Returns True if the specified hash exists in the database.
 Otherwise returns False.
 Improperly formed hashes do not raise an error in this method.

+_Future Note: in the event that FileStruct has a remote back-end, like Amazon S3, this could be a resource-intensive operation._

 ### `client[hash]`
 Returns a `FileStruct.HashFile` object which wraps a file in the database.
 If the file does not exist, a `KeyError` is raised.